fortalice/bofhound/README.md

 # ldapsearch Query Examples

 ## Required Data
-The followign attributes are required for proper functionality:
+The following attributes are required for proper functionality:

 ```
 samaccounttype